voxpupuli/puppet-elasticsearch/README.md

 ## Repository management

-Most sites will manage repositories seperately; however, this module can manage the repository for you.
+Most sites will manage repositories separately; however, this module can manage the repository for you.

     class { 'elasticsearch':
       manage_repo  => true,
       repo_version => '1.0',
     }

-Note: When using this on Debian/Ubuntu you will need to add the [Puppetlabs/apt](http://forge.puppetlabs.com/puppetlabs/apt) module to your modules.
+Note: When using this on Debian/Ubuntu, you will need to add the [Puppetlabs/apt](http://forge.puppetlabs.com/puppetlabs/apt) module to your modules.

 ## Service Management

-Currently only the basic SysV-style [init](https://en.wikipedia.org/wiki/Init) service provider is supported but other systems could be implemented as necessary (pull requests welcome).
+Currently only the basic SysV-style [init](https://en.wikipedia.org/wiki/Init) service provider is supported, but other systems could be implemented as necessary (pull requests welcome).

 ### init